lyndskg/black-scholes-cpp/README.md

 - [ ] Begin TESTING AND DEBUGGING!

-- [ ] Figure out `CMake` + `Ninja` + `Google Test` stack HOLY FUCK
+- [ ] Figure out `CMake` + `Ninja` + `Google Test` stack
   > > - POSIX, multi-threading, parallelization, etc.

 - [ ] Optimizing code.
-   > - Obv some shit will optimize a lot and take barely any time.
-Some shit will make zero-to-nil difference and take hours.
+   > - Obv some stuff will optimize a lot and take barely any time.
+Some stuff will make zero-to-nil difference and take hours.
 Gotta prioritize.
    > - - Optimization ideas listed below, but some of it is obvious throughout code.

 - [ ] Figure out what additional features to implement.